silly-lily/HTB-Machines/StartingPoint/Tier0/Redeemer/README.md

 # Redeemer Machine

-Redeemer is a very easy machine on Hack The Box Starting Point Tier 0 that focuses on redis.
+Redeemer is a very easy machine on Hack The Box Starting Point Tier 0 that focuses on remotely accessing Redis databases.

 ## Task 1
 **Which TCP port is open on the machine?**